Cantera/cantera/doc/sphinx/yaml/species.rst

     Dependency model that is one of the four: linear, piecewise-linear, polynomial, or interpolative.

-``units``
-    Dictionary mapping of the units of dependency parameters.

 ``enthalpy``
     Slope of the coverage-dependent enthalpy used in the linear model.